 Everyone seems to have busy schedules, too much to do and too little time to do it these days.
 With working busy jobs, raising children with their own schedules and juggling family time as well, a bad case of head lice in your home can seem almost unbearable to manage.

 Take a deep breath, sit back and remember, you are not in this alone.
-Here at Lice Clinics of America Texas, we want you to know these five important points.
+Here at Lice Clinics of Texas, we want you to know these five important points.

 5 Reasons Head Lice Shouldn’t Get You Down